Coronavirus Disease 2019 (COVID-19)

 Steroids and other anti-inflammatory medicines.
 These are used to treat the intense inflammation that can occur with COVID-19.
 This inflammation is a major cause of progressive respiratory symptoms, kidney failure and death.

 COVID-19 convalescent plasma.
 Plasma is the liquid part of blood.
 People who had COVID-19 may be asked to donate plasma.
 This is called COVID-19 convalescent plasma.
 The plasma may have antibodies.
-These can help fight COVID-19 in people who are very ill with it.
-Check with your provider to see if this is an option in your area.
+Some people with COVID-19 and a very weak immune system may benefit from this treatment.
+Your provider can help decide if this treatment is right for you.

 What are possible complications of COVID-19?